crs4/bbmri-it-school-tutorials/10-tutorial-ETL/ETL_tutorial.md

         int number_of_donors
     }
 ```
-In this fact table, consider a situation where all the samples belonf to a single collection, suppose
+In this Fact Table, consider a scenario where all the samples belong to a single Collection, suppose
 having this ID: "bbmri-eric:ID:IT_Test_Collection".

 Now, let's start implementing the ETL pipeline.
-Consider these steps as a guideline.
+Here are some driving steps.

 1. Install pandas library if not present in your environment
 ```bash